 Are Cornbread Leftovers Still Good?

 Cornbread leftovers are still good for up to a week in the refrigerator.
-They can stay good in room temperature if you store them properly.
+They can stay good at room temperature if you store them properly.
 Ensure that you confirm that the bread is still good before you use it for other recipes.

 Can you eat leftover cornbread?